 Compassionate representation in South Carolina

 Your choice of personal injury attorney is very important in a wrongful death case in South Carolina.
-If you have lost a loved one, contact us online or call us at 803-310-6258 to arrange a no-charge consultation.
+If you have lost a loved one, contact us online to arrange a no-charge consultation.
 There are no upfront costs and you’ll never pay a dime unless you win or settle your claim, since we work on a contingent-fee basis.
 We always respond promptly, and Mr. Jeffcoat will do his best to speak with you personally within 12 hours.

 “YOUR FUTURE DEPENDS ON WHAT YOU DO TODAY”